ALPS WAY PIPELINE REPLACEMENT PROJECT

 Bid Date: Tuesday, January 23, 2024 at 2:00 P.M.

 Addendums: There are no addendums for this project

 Information on obtaining Addendums, Plans, Specifications, and Contract Documents:

-The Valley Center Municipal Water District (“District”) will receive sealed bids for the LILAC ROAD PIPELINE UPSIZE PROJECT at the office of the District Engineer no later than THURSDAY, SEPTEMBER 8, 2022, at 2:00 PM which time or thereafter said bids will be opened and read aloud.
+The Valley Center Municipal Water District (“District”) will receive sealed bids for the ALPS WAY PIPELINE REPLACEMENT PROJECT (“Project”) at the office of the Valley Center Municipal Water District no later than TUESDAY, JANUARY 23rd, 2024 2:00 P.M, at which time or thereafter said bids will be opened and read aloud.
 Bids received after this time will be returned unopened.
 Bids shall be valid for 60 calendar days after the bid opening date.